Cloudyaa/EatAppFront/README.md

 ## Future

-Next step in this project is to create an Admin dashboard and improve user dashboard, including:
+Incoming improvements and updates:
+- admin dashboard to manage products and orders,
-- possibility to add delivery address,
+- possibility to add delivery address on user dashboard,
 - show delivery address on checkout view